oroinc/documentation/backend/entities/data-grids/how-to-pass-request-parameter-to-grid.rst

 Pass Request Parameters to the Grid
 ===================================

-In some cases, you need to pass parameters from the request to the grid.
+Sometimes, you must pass parameters from the request to the grid.
-This task may be solved using grid event listeners.
-An existing listener implementation also could be used.
+For this, use grid event listeners or an existing listener implementation.

 Grid Configuration
 ------------------

-Suppose that you have a grid configuration and a named parameter inside where clause of its source query.
+Suppose you have a grid configuration and a named parameter inside the `where` clause of its source query:
-For example:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/TaskBundle/Resources/config/oro/datagrids.yml